CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche combining GoF design patterns specifically with TypeScript/JavaScript and named frameworks.
-Unlikely to conflict with general code review skills or framework-specific skills due to the clear focus on design pattern detection and evaluation.
+Highly distinctive niche: GoF design patterns specifically in TypeScript/JavaScript with named frameworks.
+Unlikely to conflict with general code review, refactoring, or framework-specific skills due to the clear focus on design pattern detection and evaluation.

 3 / 3